Department of Social Work Education

 History

-Consequently, being a part of the university, this department has good physical infrastructure and highly qualified & experienced teachers.
-The sincere faculty, with motivation & devotion, has been developing personnel for social work intervention through Social Work Education.
+Consequent upon this, being a part of university, this college has good physical infrastructure and highly qualified & experienced teachers.
+The sincere faculties with motivation & devotion have been developing competent personnel for social work intervention through Social Work Education.

-With 44 years of Social Work Education experience, this department has contributed to developing an updated social work curriculum as per the emerging needs of society.
-It also focuses on research to enhance the body of knowledge.
+With 44 years of Social Work Education experience, this department has attributed to develop the updated MSW program as per the emerging needs of society.
+It also focuses upon the research to enhance the body of knowledge.

-Social Work Intervention has scope in various fields.
-Students receive inputs in the form of exposure, interactions, & counseling which enable them to develop an approach with sensitivity, sound attitudes, as well as human relationship skills required for functionaries in different fields.
-Such functionaries may include trained social workers in the roles of policymakers, administrators, counselors, researchers, facilitators, and social auditors.
+Social Work Intervention has wide scope in various fields .
+Through concurrent field work activities , students enrich themselves in various settings.
+Students receive inputs in the form of exposure, interactions & counseling through practical which enable them to develop an approach with sensitivity, sound attitudes as well as human relationship skills required for functionaries in different fields.
+Such functionaries may include trained social workers in the roles of Policy Makers, Administrators, Counselors, Researchers, Facilitators and Social Auditors.

 Vision and Mission